Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 <center>
 <img src = "https://media.tenor.com/images/098e4852dfdc41991add5983e9262a92/tenor.gif" width = "200" />
 </center>
-After going through this process (read:time-consuming ordeal) I don’t recommend making stuff like this manually as it can be quite frustrating especially if you have to get it to fit alongside other plots and grobs!
+After going through this process (read: very time-consuming ordeal) I don’t recommend making stuff like this manually as it can be quite frustrating, especially if you have to get it to fit alongside other plots and grobs!

 Finally, let me just add a footer: